websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-form-field-type.md

 If you're running Liferay 7.2, this source code will not run due to a difference in supported frontend frameworks.
 Please see the article [Developing a Custom Form Field for Liferay 7.2](./developing-a-custom-form-field-for-liferay-7-2.md) to learn how to adapt the C2P9 Slider code sample for 7.2.
 ```

-## Examine the Custom Forms Field in Liferay
+## Examine the Custom Form Field in Liferay

 To see how custom form fields work, deploy an example and then add some form data using the new field.